-SCHOOL OF DANCE - Department of KUCHIPUDI DANCE
+SCHOOL OF DANCE - DEPARTMENT OF KUCHIPUDI DANCE

-- Kalasri Dr. P. Rama Devi has Ph.D. in Kuchipudi dance from Potti Sreeramulu Telugu University.
+- 1. Kalasri Dr. P. Rama Devi has a Ph.D. in Kuchipudi dance from Potti Sreeramulu Telugu University.
 She was Principal of Sri Sai Nataraja Academy of Kuchipudi Dance, Secunderabad.
-Recipient of Senior Fellowshp from Department of Culture, NewDelhi. - 2.
-Dr. Yashoda Thakore has Ph.D. in Kuchipudi dance from University of Hyderabad.
-Her research focused on "The interrelationship between Yoga and Indian Classical Dance with special emphasis on Kuchipudi".
+Recipient of Senior Fellowshp from Department of Culture, New Delhi. - 2.
+Dr. Yashoda Thakore has a Ph.D. in Kuchipudi dance from University of Hyderabad.
+Her doctoral research focused on "The Interrelationship between Yoga and Indian Classical Dance with Special Emphasis on Kuchipudi".
 She is a faculty member at the University of Hyderabad. - 3.
-Dr. Sumitra Velury has Ph.D. in Kuchipudi dance from Potti Sriramulu Telugu University.
+Dr. Sumitra Veluri has a Ph.D. in Kuchipudi dance from Potti Sriramulu Telugu University.
 Her research focused on "Origin and Development of Kuchipudi dance with special reference to Bhamakalapam". - 4.
 Dr. Anupama Kylash has Ph.D. in Kuchipudi dance from University of Hyderabad.
 Dr. Anupama Kylash trained in Kuchipudi under Dr. Uma Rama Rao, and is a senior disciple of Padmabhushan Swapnasundari in Vilasini Natyam.
 She has been actively performing Kuchipudi for over 20 years and Vilasini Natyam for over 12 years.
 She has authored a book titled Nayikas in Kshetrayya Padams which was published by the prestigious Writers Workshop Kolkata.
-She has authored a second book titled, The Nayikas of Annamacharya an Interpretation for Dance based on her doctoral thesis. - 5.
-Devi Chandra is a Kuchipudi artist who has an accentuating academic as well as professional record.
-Devi continues her research along with performances and teaching, she combines artistic presentation with an academic bend.
-With this combination, she explores the intricacies of Kuchipudi, experiment with the body extensions, by relating it to the theoretical constructs and travel along the ascend as a learning journey.
-Devi is professionally trained in Kuchipudi under the guidance and tutelage of Prof. Jonnalagadda Anuradha for more than 13 years.
-She has two MA degrees, an M.Phil, and is currently completing her Ph.D. - 6.
-Dr. Yamini Yasoda is an exponent of Kuchipudi dance.
-She has trained in Kuchipudi dance under eminent gurus at Kuchipudi during the period from 1994-2005 for 11 years from the early age of 11 years to 22 years.
-She was trained in Kalapas under Dr. Chinta Ramanadham; in Yakshaganas under Padmasri Vedantam Styanarayana Sarma and Pasumarthy Rattaiah Sarma; and solo dances and Nrityarupakas under Vedantam Rattaiah Sarma.
-Yamini has worked extensively on presenting the nuances of theatrical tradition of Kuchipudi Kalapas, Yakshaganas, Nrityarupakas and also solo dances.
-She has a Ph.D. in Dance from the University of Hyderabad.
-Dr. Yasoda's latest publication Characters and Aharya of Kuchipudi Nrityarupakas an analytical study, appears in The International Research Specialist.
+She has authored a second book titled, The Nayikas of Annamacharya an Interpretation for Dance based on her doctoral thesis.